 For International Students

 Are you familiar with the work authorization options for F-1, J-1, and H1-B visas?
 Consult ISSS' online resources and consider making an appointment with an ISSS advisor to discuss your options.
-Additionally, check out this video from UMN Career Services on how to succeed at a career fair.
+Additionally, check out Preparing for a U.S. Job Search for more tips.